Create a Wildfire Emergency Response Plan for Your Business

 Once you’ve created your checklist, place a copy in several different locations, and let your employees know where it is.
 You should be able to access this checklist quickly and easily.
 Remember, during an emergency, you will likely be in a stressed or panicked state, so set yourself up for success before you need to evacuate.

-When it comes to wildfire evacuations, knowing where to go can be stressful and dangerous.
+When it comes to wildfire evacuations, knowing where to go is critical amidst stressful, dangerous conditions.
 The best way to make sure you and your employees make it out okay is to plan ahead.
-Have your evacuation routes mapped out ahead of time.
+Have your evacuation routes mapped out ahead of time—and make sure all on-site personnel are familiar with these plans.

 Here are a few best practices for planning your wildfire evacuation route: